 In 1893, Martin Hayward retired from Dwinell, Hayward & Co.
 The company was to go on with that name even after his retirement; biographies emphasized that despite having been an equal partner for years, George C. Wright never insisted on having his name on the firm.
 However, apparently it became a practical necessity, and finally the partnership was renamed Dwinell, Wright & Co. in 1894.
 An ad in the April 19, 1895 Middlesex Recorder showed that they had branches in Chicago, Cincinnati and St. Louis.
 Their Boston Office and Factory were at 1 & 3 Hamilton St., 35 and 37 Batterymarch St. (p.
 3) After James F. Dwinell’s death in 1898, George C. Wright incorporated the company as Dwinell-Wright Co.

 As they got older, probably because the younger generation was able to take on more of the management of the coffee & spice company, George and Susan were able to take some time to travel.
-They took a trip to California in 1881.
+They took a trip to California in 1882.
 They traveled to New York, Washington, D.C., and Florida in 1892.
 In 1893, they took an excursion trip to New Orleans for Mardi Gras and then on to Texas and a month-long tour of Mexico.
-In 1894, George and Susan did a European tour for three months, returning at the end of August.
-The evening after their return, they were given a “very agreeable reception” at their home with a large number of friends and neighbors welcoming them home.
+George took two trips to London, primarily for the benefits of ocean travel.
+In 1894, however, George, Susan, their daughter Estella Crampton, and her daughter did an ambitious European tour for three months, returning at the end of August.
+(Estella kept a diary of the trip which, combined with George’s observations, became part of his “Travels” reminiscences.)
+They visited Ireland, Scotland, England (mostly London), Holland, Belgium, Germany, Switzerland, Italy, and France.
+They travelled by ship, train, “steam and electric cars,” cog-railway, funicular railway, open and closed carriage, boat, gondola, wagon, and even donkey.
+The evening after their return, George and Susan were given a “very agreeable reception” at their home with a large number of friends and neighbors welcoming them home.
 “Mr. and Mrs. Wright have enjoyed their trip very much and their appearance indicates they may have found ‘the fountain of perpetual youth’ somewhere in their journeyings.”
 (Concord Enterprise, Aug.
 30, 1894, p.
 8)

 George and Susan seem to have been quite hospitable people.
 The location of their home lent itself to sharing with the community, especially on the fourth of July.
 The Concord Enterprise mentioned that “Fireworks on Wrights’ hill in the evening were enjoyed by all.”
 (July 12, 1889, p.
 2) In 1892, the paper mentioned that the ascent and descent of a balloon in Marlboro on July 4 could seen from Wrights’ hill, as well as fireworks in the evening.
 In 1895, several citizens contributed to “quite a display of pyrotechnics the evening of the fifth from Wright’s hill.”
 (Concord Enterprise, July 11, p.
 8)